 - Parcel assembly.
 Parcel assembly of the site is required.
 Further parcelization is highly discouraged in order to preserve the site for redevelopment in the future - 2.
 Plan for complete redevelopment.
 A plan for complete redevelopment of the site is required in order to ensure that the site can meet development standards and provide appropriate buffers. - 3.
 "Mixed-Use Village" layout.
 An internal street grid with streets and alleys using "transect planning" (appropriate street and building types for each area), that is pedestrian-oriented, connects to existing streets, and creates walkable urban blocks for buildings and open space. - 4.
 Uses.
 Include a substantial viable, retail component.
-Retail and active uses such as restaurants, outdoor dining, and entries are required along the ground floor of main street frontages.
-Mix of units for young professionals, couples and/ or active seniors who like to live in an active "mixed-use village" environment.
-Office uses, if allowed, should provide active uses on the ground floor street frontage, including restaurants, entries, lobbies, etc. - 5.
+Retail and active uses such as restaurants, outdoor dining, and entries are required along the ground floor of main street frontages, and such uses are optional on the ground floor of residential buildings within the Regional Shopping/Residential designation.
+Mix of units for young professionals, couples and/or active seniors who like to live in an active "mixed-use village" environment.
+Office uses, if allowed, should provide active uses on the ground floor street frontage, including restaurants, cafes, entries, lobbies, etc. - 5.
 Open space.
 Open space in the form of a central town square with additional plazas and "greens" for community gathering spaces, public art, and community events.
 The locations and sizes will depend on the size of the site. - 6.
 Architecture and urban design.
-Buildings should have high-quality, pedestrian-oriented architecture, and an emphasis on aesthetics, human scale, and creating a sense of place. - 7.
+Buildings should have high-quality, pedestrianoriented architecture, and an emphasis on aesthetics, human scale, and creating a sense of place. - 7.
 Parking.
 Parking in surface lots shall be located to the side or rear of buildings.
 Underground parking under buildings is preferred.
 Above grade structures shall not be located along major street frontages.
 In cases, where above-grade structures are allowed along internal street frontages, they shall be lined with retail, entries and active uses on the ground floor.
 All parking structures should be designed to be architecturally compatible with a high-quality "town center" environment. - 8.
 Neighborhood buffers.
 Setbacks, landscaping and/or building transitions to buffer abutting single-family residential areas.